BLCM/bl3mods/Apocalyptech/README.md

   advantage of its movement speed increase, though now that I've figured out how to do a proper movement speed mod, that effect isn't nearly as useful.
 Still, it's a good testing gun anyway so I'll stick with it.
-- `backham_super_buff.txt` - Cheat mod which makes the Back Ham practically invulnerable.
-It reports a 100% damage reduction, though that's not entirely accurate; some damage can and will get through, but it'll be quite minor.
-Damage reduction is applied regardless of the direction it came from, contrary to what the card reports.
+- `transformer_super_buff.txt` - Cheat mod which makes the Transformer
+  practically invulnerable.

 ## Deprecated / Broken Mods